Sugihiru/romaji-to-kana/README.md

-# romanji-to-kana
+# romaji-to-kana

-A romanji to japanese kana converter to easily generate reading text material
+A romaji to japanese kana converter to easily generate reading text material